Lipo-6 Black Intense

 When we exercise, endothelial cells lining our blood vessels release nitric oxide which causes vasodilation.
 This leads to an increase in blood flow and a decrease in blood pressure, both of which promote cardiovascular health.

-But, nitric oxide also also instructs our bodies to form new capillaries (mini-branches) within the existing vascular network, which further enhances blood flow, nutrient, and oxygen delivery to working muscles.
+Additionally, nitric oxide instructs our bodies to form new capillaries (mini-branches) within the existing vascular network.
+Which further enhances blood flow, nutrient, and oxygen delivery to working muscles.

-Glucose is the preferred source of energy our muscles use during high-intensity exercise, and blood glucose and glycogen (the stored form of glucose) serve as important energy substrates during intense physical activity.
+Glucose is the preferred source of energy our muscles use during high-intensity exercise.
+Blood glucose and glycogen (the stored form of glucose) serve as important energy substrates during intense physical activity.

-The volume, speed, and efficiency with which our muscles can access, utilize, and store glucose is a key factor in how well we perform during training, and fatigue during exercise often is typically linked with glycogen depletion.
+The volume, speed, and efficiency with which our muscles can access, utilize, and store glucose is a key factor in how well we perform during training.
+Fatigue during exercise is typically linked with glycogen depletion.

 Nitric oxide has been shown to mediate glucose uptake in skeletal muscle during exercise independent of blood flow or insulin!